-The outbreaks / exposures currently occurring in Walsall continue to suggest a large proportion of residential dwelling transmission which the local Test & Trace team act upon as soon as data is received.
+The outbreaks / exposures currently occurring in Walsall continue to suggest a proportion of residential dwelling transmission which the local Test & Trace team act upon as soon as data is received.

-Mapped positive case data is monitored regularly, with recent LSOA level map demonstrating the impact across the borough.
+Mapped positive case data is monitored regularly, with the latest LSOA level map demonstrating the impact across the borough (see below).

-Very few LSOAs are unaffected, with pockets of higher cases across the borough - for example Blakenall ward currently with between 15 - 29 positive cases and pockets within Willenhall South, Darlaston and Pheasey Park Farm with between 10 and 14 cases.
+Very few LSOAs are unaffected, with pockets of higher cases across the borough - in particular Blakenall ward with between 15 - 29 cases.